Sadeeptha-B/L6Screening/README.md

 ## Task 2

-**task2.js makes use of Google API client libraries and the Inquirer.js package**.
+**task2.js makes use of Google API client libraries**.
 This is the recommended approach by Google for accessing Google Workspace APIs.
 Therefore, fetch the required dependencies with `npm install`

 **To run task2.js, a `credentials.json` file containing the credentials for the Google Cloud Project must be provided at the root of the project.** You can setup your own Google Cloud Project to access Calendar APIs by following the instructions at